priyanka-bende/assignement/README.md

 ###########################################################################################################
 Execute the test file
 ###########################################################################################################
-Open Command prompt
+Step1-Open Command prompt
+Step2-npm start(to get the site up and running) Step3-cd <Path of the Robot frame project>
-go to the path where the file is kept execute the test using following command robot Test-assignement.robot
+execute the test using following command
+Step4-robot Test-assignement.robot